Volunteering at Christmas

 Small things you can do

 - Pack a gift-wrapped shoebox full of nice things and send it off to a disadvantaged child.
+This can seriously make a difference if they’re going through a crisis at Christmas.

 - Shake a charity bucket by a supermarket till.